braze-inc/braze-docs/_docs/_hidden/wip_partnerships/regal.md

 ### Step 3: Send custom events

-Finally, set up a Canvas for each of the key events you want to send Regal - Regal recommend sending any events that are important for triggering SMS and Calls in Regal (such as an event at each step of the signup or purchase flow) or will that be used as exit criteria for contacts to fall out of Regal campaigns.
+Finally, set up a Canvas or campaign for each of the key events you want to send Regal - Regal recommends sending any events that are important for triggering SMS and Calls in Regal (such as an event at each step of the signup or purchase flow) or will that be used as exit criteria for contacts to fall out of Regal campaigns.

 For example, below is a workflow for sending Regal an event when a user completes the first step of an Application.

-1. Create a new Canvas titled "Send Application Step 1 Completed Event to Regal".
+1. Create a new Canvas or campaign titled "Send Application Step 1 Completed Event to Regal".

 2. Set the trigger node logic as **Custom Event** and select the event name you want to send to Regal, such as "Application Step 1 Completed".